Find answers to frequently asked questions about the M.S. in Data Science program.

 Classes:

-Admitted students will be automatically registered for their summer term courses by the SDS Registrar.
+Admitted students will be automatically registered for their first semester courses by the SDS Registrar by August 1.
 You will be notified of your tuition and fees bill via SIS.

 Housing

 Admitted students will receive information about housing suggestions and can join a group chat with other admitted students to find roommates.
-Note that you are expected to be in Charlottesville by mid-June (Summer Session II), so you may need a lease that begins June 1 or earlier to accommodate your class schedule.
 The Student Ambassadors are a great resource to discuss their experience finding housing.

 Life on Grounds: